ULL-prompt-engineering/cookbook-location-and-weather-per-harald/README.md

 - a question about a company's orders into a SQL query
 - book tickets on behalf of your users

-In this tutorial, we will build an app that uses OpenAI functions along using the Node.js SDK.
+In this tutorial, we will build an app that uses OpenAI functions along using the Node.js SDK:

 ```
 ✗ npm ls openai